Sebazzz/financial-app/docs/Installation.md

 `MAIL__FROMDISPLAYNAME`: Display name to use and shown in repicient mailbox.

+E-mail is optional, but is checked on startup.
+If you need to skip the startup test, use:

+`MAIL__SKIPTEST`: True or false.
+By default false.

 ### Database set-up

 Create an new empty database with a case insensitive collation (`SQL_Latin1_General_CP1_CI_AS` is preferred).